Interested in running for elected office, working on a campaign, or on candidate recruitment? Then this program is for you!

 Whether you’re looking into running for City Council, your County Board of Supervisors, a State Assembly seat, Congress, or are simply interested in the political process and want to get involved, the Redding Chamber Candidates Academy sponsored by the Redding Chamber Political Action Committee*, is the place to start you off on the right track.

 This program is non-partisan and is designed to empower pro-business citizens of Shasta County to run for elected office.
-The Academy will be held Wednesday night for four weeks from 5:30-7:30 pm on January 19th, 26th, February 2nd, 9th.
-Locations are to be determined.
+The Academy will be held on Wednesdays for four weeks from 3:00pm - 5:00pm January 19th, 26th, February 2nd, 9th.
+Location is to be determined.

 Guest speakers will be in attendance to facilitate seminars with discussion topics ranging from developing a passion to run for office to funding a winning campaign.
 The session topics and locations are as follows:

 Session One: Know Your "Why" & Know the Issues - Develop the Passion to Run for Office

 Session Two: Nuts & Bolts of Running a Campaign

 Facilitators: Consultant, Tenessa Audette with Shasta County Clerks Office Staff, January 26th

 Session Three: Utilizing Traditional Media and Social Media - Developing & Disseminating Your Messaging Strategy

 Facilitators: Marketing Professional, Tyler Whitlow with Local Media Experts, February 2nd